satellite-image-deep-learning/techniques/README.md

 * [TorchSat](https://github.com/sshuair/torchsat) is an open-source deep learning framework for satellite imagery analysis based on PyTorch.
 * [torchvision-enhance](https://github.com/sshuair/torchvision-enhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file,...
 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.
 * [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
 It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
 By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
-[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data)
+[Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data).
+Note that to view a 3GB COG I had to install the [napari-tifffile-reader](https://github.com/GenevieveBuckley/napari-tifffile-reader) plugin.

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.